cdp-ucsc/doc/cdp-docs/docs/data_security/snowflake_roles.md

 :::

-This document provides a broad view into the role bases access controls that have been collaboratively developed to provide access for development, analysis and consumption of information through the Common Data Platform.
+This document provides a broad view into the role bases access controls that have been collaboratively developed to provide access for development, analysis and the consumption of information through the Common Data Platform.

 ## Source Roles
- Provide direct access to source data.
+- Provide direct access to source data.

 Source roles are foundational and typically map one-to-one with a source system.
 As new sources are brought into the platform, a source role is created and assigned.
-These roles will be granted the necessary privileges to allow access to the source system's raw data and also provide compute resources in the form of warehouses.
+These roles will be granted the necessary privileges to allow access to the source system's raw data and also provide computing resources in the form of warehouses.

 **Utility**